-South Sudan's President Salva Kiir and rebel leader Riek Machar are sending delegations to Ethiopia for peace talks, as violence continues in a key city in South Sudan.
+Representatives for South Sudan's President Salva Kiir and rebel leader Riek Machar have arrived in Ethiopia for talks on ending deadly civil unrest, but violence continues in a key city in South Sudan.

-In spite of the agreement, fighting continues in Bor, the main town in the Jonglei state.
+In spite of an agreement on talks, fighting continues in Bor, the main town in the Jonglei state.
 Machar and his supporters say fighters loyal to him have recaptured the town.
 Rebels briefly seized control of Bor earlier this month.

 There was no immediate word from the government on whether rebels have overrun the town.

 Earlier, Mr. Kiir and Mr. Machar agreed in principle to hold talks.
 However, the government rejected Machar's conditions, including the release of his political allies who were jailed in the early days of the crisis.

 Hussein Mar Nyuot is part of Machar's delegation for the peace talks.
 At a Tuesday news conference in Kenya, he again urged the government to free the detainees.